hobg0blin/web-production-2/README.md

 ## Course Description

 Web Production II builds upon the tools employed in Web Production I to begin developing dynamic websites and other net.art works.
-Advanced coding methods will be introduced in HTML5, JavaScript, JQuery, AJAX, node.js, and JSON.
+Advanced coding methods will be introduced in HTML5, JavaScript, JQuery, AJAX, node.js, MongoDB, and JSON.
 Students will develop multiple interactive web projects using a range of methods and tools.

 ## Syllabus